dendronhq/dendron-site/vault/dendron.topic.tags.md

 * You can add content to your tag and it will show up when you hover over the tag in the editor, or when you publish it.
 Try clicking on the example tag above!
 * You can organize your tags into hierarchies (like `#cuisine.ethiopian` and `#cuisine.swedish`).
 * You can link tags together by adding links in their content.

+## Autocomplete (intellisense)

+Tags support autocomplete (intellisense), but tag notes must be created for autocomplete to work.
+To create a tag note, `Ctrl+click` on a tag, or select the tag and use "Dendron: Goto Note" command.

 ## Pretty Tags